 I am committed to delivering educational guidance and mentoring for you via a method and in a style that works for you, so that you can best develop your writing, thinking, and reading skills and so that you can become more confident as a college student and more productive and informed in the civic spaces that are important to you.

 Please let me know if you need special instructions or assistance.
-I am very happy to assist you.
+I am very happy to assist you by rephrasing or reiterating instructions so that you can more easily succeed.